astropy/SPISEA/README.md

 If the `PYTHONPATH` is broken, then python won't know where to find the popstar codes and you will get an error reporting "No module named popstar".
-If the `POPSTAR_MODELS` or `PYSYN_CDBS` paths are broken, then popstar won't know here to go to get the stellar models.
+If the `POPSTAR_MODELS` or `PYSYN_CDBS` paths are broken, then pypopstar won't know here to go to get the stellar models.
 In this case, upon import you will get either or both of the following warnings: